Hita-haru/HiraTools/README.md

 An item to remotely check the status of a Wireless Redstone Transmitter or Receiver.
 - **Link:** Right-click on a transmitter or receiver to link it.
 - **Status Check:** The lamp turns on when the linked block is ON and turns off when it is OFF.

+### Caution
+- Use the portable wireless transmitter while pointing it toward the sky (with the focus removed from the block).

 ## Crafting Recipes